 News from inside the Bubble.
-Autumn 2016.
+Spring 2016.

 Cliff Hanger in Solitary Man, March 2016

 I have a long tradition of impersonating Australian PMs.
-I've been lucky enough to perform on TV as every Australian Prime Minister (or as Mr Abbott used to say 'Pry Minister') since John Howard (see Comedy Inc, Double Take, Ben Elton Live From Planet Earth and Wednesday Night Fever) and with the ascendancy of Malcolm Turnbull to the Pry Ministership just recently I couldn't resist adding a small clip to my youtube channel in honour.
+I've been lucky enough to perform on TV as every Australian Prime Minister (or as Mr Abbott used to say 'Pry Minister') since John Howard (see Comedy Inc, Double Take, Ben Elton Live From Planet Earth and Wednesday Night Fever) and with the ascendancy of Malcolm Turnbull to the Pry Ministership last year I couldn't resist adding a small clip to my youtube channel in honour.
 It's my way of saying 'welcome to the gang'.